Close

 Filters

-VIEW magazine, 4 issues/year including fashion forecasting in spirit of View Textile, View2 content, adding the new perspectives in fashion.
+VIEW magazine, 4 issues/year including fashion forecasting in spirit of textile, casual and street content, adding the new perspectives in fashion.
 Be ready to meet a modern fashion company, divided into four sections:

 The Essentials| Contemporary| Casual & Athleisure| Forward Matter.